tvand08/ASTR_1P02/docs/Astro_11.md

 - Collision/interaction between the galaxies is much more likely than a star-star collision
 - Typical galaxy distance (I assume distance between galaxies) is about 20 times their diameters.
 - Typical star-star distanceis about 10 million times the diameter of a star.

+## Consequences of galaxy collisions/ interactions

+- One galaxy can strip away gas and dust fromm another
+- Gravitational distortion of galaxies as they pass near each other
+  - `Whirlpool galaxy`
+- Gas compression and the burst of star formation
+  - `Cartwheel galaxy`
+- Galaxy mergers
+- Triggering of the spiral density waves (spiral arms) in spiral galaxies
+- One would expect that the collsions between the galaxies are more frequent in the rich galaxy clusters than in the poor clusters.